DEGREE OF UNDERSTANDING

 MATTHEW 7:20_Wherefore by their fruits ye shall know them.

-You already know good fruit is salt and light.
-Salt that preserves the truth once it’s found.
-Salt that whets the appetite so you thirst for more truth.
-A thirst that can only be quenched by a relationship with Jesus.
-If you are being led to quench your thirst by anything other than Jesus—you will not produce good fruit.
+You already know good fruit is salt and light—salt that preserves the truth once it’s found—salt that whets the appetite so you thirst for more truth—a thirst quenched only by a relationship with Jesus.
+If you are being led to quench your thirst by anything other than Jesus: you will not produce good fruit.

 In Matthew 13 (KJV), Jesus tells a parable about planting seeds in different types of soil and how the seed responds to where it is planted: “19 When any one heareth the word of the kingdom, and understandeth it not, then cometh the wicked one, and catcheth away that which was sown in his heart.
 This is he which received seed by the way side.20 But he that received the seed into stony places, the same is he that heareth the word, and anon with joy receiveth it; 21 Yet hath he not root in himself, but dureth for a while: for when tribulation or persecution ariseth because of the word, by and by he is offended.
 22 He also that received seed among the thorns is he that heareth the word; and the care of this world, and the deceitfulness of riches, choke the word, and he becometh unfruitful.
 23 But he that received seed into the good ground [heart] is he that heareth the word, and understandeth it; which also beareth fruit, and bringeth forth, some an hundredfold, some sixty, some thirty.”